ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @restart - Restarting

-If the CSE is restarted internally, the plugin's `@PluginManager.restart` decorated method is called.
+If the CSE is restarted internally, the plugin's [@restart](https://api.acmecse.net/acme.helpers.PluginManager.html#restart){target="_new"} decorated method is called.
 This allows the plugin to reinitialize any state or resources as needed.
 After this method is called, the plugin is considered to be in the running state again.
-However, neither the `@PluginManager.start` nor `@PluginManager.stop` methods are called during a restart.
+However, neither the [@start](#start---running) nor [@stop](#stop---stopped) methods are called during a restart.

 !!! note "Not restarting while Paused"
-	If the plugin is in *paused* state and the `@plugin` class decorator has the `noRestartWhilePaused` flag set to `True`, the plugin will not be restarted while paused, and therefore the `@PluginManager.restart` method will not be called.
-In this case, the plugin will remain in the paused state until it is unpaused, at which point the `@PluginManager.unpause` method will be called to resume its functions.
+	If the plugin is in *paused* state and the [@plugin](#plugin) class decorator has the `noRestartWhilePaused` flag set to `True`, the plugin will not be restarted while paused, and therefore the [@restart](https://api.acmecse.net/acme.helpers.PluginManager.html#restart){target="_new"} method will not be called.
+In this case, the plugin will remain in the paused state until it is unpaused, at which point the [@unpause](https://api.acmecse.net/acme.helpers.PluginManager.html#unpause){target="_new"} method will be called to resume its functions.

-The signature of the `@PluginManager.restart` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Restart Decorator"
 @PluginManager.restart